 Some of the world’s fastest growing economies are in Africa, and there’s a growing market for both luxury fashion and fashionable mid-market clothing and accessories.

 A growing middle class has money to spend on clothes and are taking an increasing interest in what they wear.
 Africa’s wealthy elite is also growing, and the continent is one of the fastest-growing markets for luxury goods.
-That’s particularly the case in Nigeria, where a fashion-conscious population is enjoying a high economic growth rate, but many other countries in Africa are experiencing a rise in both wealth and interest in fashion.
+That’s particularly the case in Nigeria, where a fashion-conscious population is enjoying a high economic growth rate, but many other countries in the African continent are experiencing a rise in both wealth and interest in fashion.

 There’s a strong tradition of craftsmanship and textile heritage and an emerging cadre of designers and entrepreneurs in the fashion space, coupled with a lack of penetration by foreign clothing brands.

 Fashion industry activities are concentrated in stand-out cities and countries, in particular Lagos in Nigeria which is seeing a booming fashion scene and widespread interest in clothing.
-Nigerian fashion is significant because Nigeria is so large: one in four Africans is from the booming, enterprising country.
+Nigerian fashion is significant because Nigeria is so large; one in four Africans is from the booming, enterprising country.
 Other markets, such as Cote d’Ivoire, are expected to see significant growth in high net worth individuals in the near future, so these trends are promising for the fashion industry.

 A lack of foreign penetration